jzfchen/blog/content/blog/Music.md

 Do artists need to exploit these new neuroscientific findings to create fresh, catchy music?

-Of course not.
-Just as mankind has been creating and enjoying music for millenia, oblivious to this information, we will be able to continue.
+Just as mankind has been creating and enjoying music for millenia, oblivious to this information, we will be able to continue doing so for many years to come.

-What is exciting, is the idea that AI may be able to extrapolate, rather than interpolate musical ideas, to perhaps reach the next untapped frontier of music.
+What is exciting, is the idea that AI may be able to extrapolate, rather than interpolate musical ideas, to perhaps reach the next frontier of music.
+Maybe the creator of [this legendary track](https://youtu.be/c4KNd0Yv6d0?si=9GGah8_joNDpTpaG) knows something we don't...